 It may look cranberry sauce like, but it’s a completely different taste.
 This cranberry salsa is not cooked and is a mix of spicy, sweet and tart with some unusual ingredients like red onions and cilantro.

-It’s best served over a block of cream cheese.
+It’s best served over a block of cream cheese as a cranberry jalapeno dip.
 You can also spread the cream cheese into a dish and then spoon the salsa over.

 Need some other appetizers or desserts to add to your holiday menu?
 Try these out: